 Scotland County Schools is 1:1 in grades 3-12 with all students having computers for school and personal use.
 This technology 1:1 initiative provides opportunities for a flipped classroom model whereby students can advance their understanding of content and curriculum individually and during their time outside of class.
 This flipped classroom model opens opportunities for greater differentiation during class time through project based learning, compacting of curriculum, extension projects and advanced instructor led in-class offerings.
-All K-12 schools will offer AlG enrichment programs that offer extension and acceleration opportunities for AlG students.
-Each school will be required to turn in an AlG enrichment plan by October 31st. to the district AlG Coordinator that outlines the AlG enrichment programming for the school year.
-The enrichment plan will address programming that begins with talent development and advanced differentiation opportunities for K-2, continues with cluster, advanced offerings, and enrichment services for 3-8, and concludes with AP, CCP, honors, and enrichment 9-12.
-As funding permits, funding will be provided to schools to supplement their enrichment programs.
+All K-12 schools will offer AIG enrichment programs that offer extension and acceleration opportunities for AIG students.
+Each school will be required to turn in an AIG enrichment plan by October 31st. to the district AIG Coordinator that outlines the AIG enrichment programming for the school year.
+The enrichment plan will address programming that begins with talent development and advanced differentiation opportunities for K-2, continues with cluster, advanced offerings, and enrichment services for 3-8, and concludes with AP, CCP, honors, and enrichment programs.